stratigos/emotional-intelligence/README.md

 ### Diversity and Inclusion Training

-We reccomend having a workplace culture where D&I training occurrs annually, for all employees.
+We reccomend having a workplace culture where D&I training occurrs at regular intervals, for all employees.

+Companies can connect with Emotional Intelligence Leadership Consultants to explore programs and training options for employees.
+The training process can be improved over time when combined with employee interviews.

 ### Invitation